Realtime playback

 Plays the given signal on the default audio output in realtime for the given duration or till the signal ends, whichever happens earlier.
 Be careful about the signal level since in this case the signal can't be globally normalized.

-Returns a stop function (like with startaudio and synthesizer) which when called with no arguments will stop playback.
+Returns a stop function (like with startaudio which when called with no arguments will stop playback.

 source